Fertility Preservation for Cancer Patients in India

 Many young cancer survivors want to have children in the future, and the psychological impact of infertility can affect them adversely.
 However, fertility preservations through advanced Assisted Reproductive Technology (ART) can increase their chances of future pregnancy.

-The most common cancers for which we do fertility preservation are breast cancer, borderline ovarian tumors, Hodgkin’s lymphoma, and non-Hodgkin lymphoma.
+The most common cancers for which we do fertility preservation for cancer patients in India are breast cancer, borderline ovarian tumors, Hodgkin’s lymphoma, and non-Hodgkin lymphoma.

 When is the right time to undergo fertility preservation?